 Test plots and methodology

 Using nine varieties of commercially grown strawberries, the team of German and Swedish scientists planted 12 test plots, with each plot containing nine randomised rows of 18 plants of a single variety and allowed them to develop flower buds.
-All the buds on two plants from every variety in every plot were covered with either Osmolux bags to allow only self-pollination or with gauze bags to allow self-pollination and wind pollination.
+All the buds on two plants from every variety in every plot were covered with either Osmolux bags to allow only self-pollination5 or with gauze bags to allow self-pollination and wind pollination6.
 The bags were removed after fruit had set – normally around 7 days after the flowers had opened.
 Five established honeybee hives as well as some 300 trap nests were located nearby to ensure pollination services for the remaining plants.

 The researchers found the bee-pollinated fruit was 11% heavier than wind-pollinated fruit and 30.3% heavier than self-pollinated fruit.
 Seven of the nine varieties had a “more intense red colour”, and all bee-pollinated fruit had fewer malformations and so commanded a higher price – some 39% more than wind-pollinated strawberries and 54% more than self-pollinated strawberries.